Best EV Stocks in India 2026

 1. What are EV stocks in India?

-Electric vehicle stocks in India represent shares of companies involved in the production, development, and sale of electric vehicles or related technologies, including EV stocks with high growth.
+Electric vehicle stocks in India are shares of companies involved in the production, development, and sale of electric vehicles or related technologies, including high-growth EV stocks.

 2. What are the top 10 EV companies in India?

-As of 24th March 2026, the top EV companies in India as per market capitalisation include:
+As of 22nd May, 2026, the top EV companies in India, based on 1 Year returns, include:

 Note: Please note that the above EV share list is for educational purposes only, and is not recommendatory.